ptrnln/WaveCave/README.md

 A WaveCave user can also delete a track if it's not up to their standards.

+## Audio Component

+Below is the logic for the actual audio component, it reads information about the current state of the audio player from the React-Redux store and changes the source of, plays, and pauses the current audio element accordingly.

 ```js
 export default function AudioPlayer({ audioRef, progressBarRef, handleNext }) {
     const currentTrack = useSelector(state => {